peteroupc/peteroupc.github.io/bernsupp.md

 _Proof Sketch:_ There are two cases.

-Case 1: If every transition rule of the generator outputs a digit, then _k_ is the number of unique inputs among the generator's transition rules (usually, there are two unique inputs, namely HEADS and TAILS), and the model of a finite-state generator is modified as follows:
+Case 1: If every transition rule of the generator gives out a digit, then _k_ is the number of unique inputs among the generator's transition rules (usually, there are two unique inputs, namely HEADS and TAILS), and the model of a finite-state generator is modified as follows:

 1. A _configuration_ of the finite-state generator consists of its current state together with either the last coin flip result or, if the coin wasn't flipped yet, the empty string.
-2. The _output function_ takes a configuration described above and returns a digit.
+2. The _output function_ takes a configuration described earlier and returns a digit.
 If the coin wasn't flipped yet, the function returns an arbitrary digit (which is not used in proposition 4.6 of the Adamczewski paper).

-Case 2: If at least one transition rule does not output a digit, then the finite-state generator can be transformed to a machine where HEADS/TAILS is replaced with 50% probabilities, then transformed to an equivalent machine whose rules always output one or more digits, as claimed in Lemma 5.2 of Vatan (2001)[^44].
+Case 2: If at least one transition rule does not give out a digit, then the finite-state generator can be transformed to a machine where HEADS/TAILS is replaced with 50% probabilities, then transformed to an equivalent machine whose rules always output one or more digits, as claimed in Lemma 5.2 of Vatan (2001)[^44].
 In case the resulting generator has rules that output more than one digit, additional states and rules can be added so that the generator's rules output only one digit as desired.
 Now at this point the generator's probabilities will be rational numbers.
 Now transform the generator from probabilities to inputs of size _k_, where _k_ is the product of those probabilities, by adding additional rules as desired.  &#x25a1;

 _Proof of Proposition 8:_ Let _n_ be an integer greater than 0.
-Take a finite-state generator that starts at state START and branches to one of _n_ finite-state generators (sub-generators) with some probability, which must be rational because the overall generator is a finite-state machine (Icard 2020, Proposition 13)[^37].
+Take a finite-state generator that starts at state START and branches to one of _n_ finite-state generators (subgenerators) with some probability, which must be rational because the overall generator is a finite-state machine (Icard 2020, Proposition 13)[^37].
 The branching process outputs no digit, and part 3 of the proposition follows from Corollary 9 of Icard (2020)[^37].
-The _n_ sub-generators are special; each of them generates the binary expansion of a single real number in the closed unit interval with probability 1.
+The _n_ subgenerators are special; each of them generates the binary expansion of a single real number in the closed unit interval with probability 1.

 To prove part 2 of the proposition, translate an arbitrary finite-state generator to a machine described in Lemma 2.
-Once that is done, all that must be shown is that there are two different non-empty sequences of coin flips that end up at the same configuration.
+Once that is done, all that must be shown is that there are two different nonempty sequences of coin flips that end up at the same configuration.
 This is easy using the pigeonhole principle, since the finite-state generator has a finite number of configurations.
 Thus, by propositions 5.11, 4.6, and AB of Adamczewski et al. (2020)[^47], the generator can generate a real number's binary expansion only if that number is rational or transcendental (see also Cobham (1968)[^48]; Adamczewski and Bugeaud (2007)[^49]).  &#x25a1;

 **Proposition 9.** _If the distribution function generated by a finite-state generator is continuous and algebraic on the open interval (0, 1), then that function is a piecewise polynomial function on that interval._